Vpquitza/Vpquitza/README.md

 - 👋 Hi, I’m @Vpquitza
 - 👀 I’m interested in Geology software
-- 🌱 I’m currently learning Phyton (from zer0)
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...